mfount/chicken/specs/final/functional-sort-routines.md

 	run (`insert 0 t_{n-1}`), (`insert 1 t_{n-2}`), ..., (`insert {n-1} t_{0}`)
 	where `t_i` is the result of (`insertion (n-i) t_{i-1}`)

 Proof: for the proof we prove insert and then InsertionSort on top of that.
+We will need IsSorted, which we prove elsewhere.
 See `chicken/coq/InsertionSort.v`.

 Mergesort: